arviz-devs/arviz/CONTRIBUTING.md

 The documentation can be build with Docker by running `./scripts/container.sh --docs`.
 The docker image contains by default all dependencies needed for building the documentation.
-After having build the docs in the Docker container, they can be checked at `doc/build`.
+After having build the docs in the Docker container, they can be checked at `doc/build` and viewed in the browser from `doc/build/index.html`.
+To rebuild the docs re-run `./scripts/container.sh --docs` after making changes.

 ## Running the benchmark tests